 We teach PSHE in a variety of ways.
-We use key resources from the Education4Safeguarding website which we subscribe to annually.
-Teachers follow a PSHE skills grid for each year group to ensure coverage of the curriculum.
+We use key resources from the Education4Safeguarding website and the One decision online resource which we subscribe to annually.
+Teachers follow a PSHE learning grid for each year group to ensure effective coverage of the curriculum.

-We also develop PSHE and citizenship through activities and whole school events, for example Anti-Bullying Week, Creative Arts Week, Sports Day etc.
+We also develop PSHE and citizenship through activities and whole school events, for example Anti-Bullying Week, Enterprise Week, Sports Day etc.